Reality Show: Terror Mumbai

 And I also contributed to the mass panic, the collective griping, the unified expression of support, the unanimous indignation.
 I dissolved into and became one with everyone around and outside the terror situation – the media; the social media.

 This morning my frenzied participation was interrupted by having to get out to go to work.
 Even so, I found myself holding my phone camera ready to capture anything that might contribute to the drama.
 Zilch (mercifully, in retrospect).
-The minute I got to office and was connected, I was back.
+The minute I got to the office and was connected, I was back.
 Twitter, email, blogs and the news streaming feeds kept us very much plugged into every nuance.
-With every fake rumor, we reverberated along with the collective panic in the city and breathed a synchronized sigh of relief when they were proven false.
+With every fake rumour, we reverberated along with the collective panic in the city and breathed a synchronized sigh of relief when they were proven false.

 This might have continued ad infinitum.
 After all, I can’t see any end in sight just yet.
 From what I hear, hostage situations in terrorism aren’t quick-and-dry deals and rather tend to drag out to exert pressure on both sides.
 But I spent an hour with a friend.
 Though our conversation started with our sharing our fears, our mutual outrage and our common jaded-by-now analysis of the situation….it gave way smoothly into the more mundane details of our daily lives, our own little soap operas.

 And as I made my way home, I realized I was breathing smoothly for the first time in two days.
 Reality shows are tricky things.
-They’re interesting and engaging simply because of how well we identify with them, how involved we get with them.
+They’re interesting and engaging simply because of how well we identify with them, and how involved we get with them.
 And we get our emotional adventures as we swing up and down and get rattled about by the situations we find ourselves in, by proxy.
 We connect and we’re thrilled to the bone.
 Yes, I said thrilled, not chilled.
 It’s an adrenalin rush.

-Don’t get me wrong, I’m just as outraged by the indignity of fear perperated on us as a city and as a nation by a handful of terrorists.
+Don’t get me wrong, I’m just as outraged by the indignity of fear perpetrated on us as a city and as a nation by a handful of terrorists.
 My heart still aches for the bravery of the people who fell defending us yesterday as it does for the broken people staggering out of the Taj, Nariman House and Trident.
-But I can’t stand anymore thrills from chills.
+But I can’t stand any more thrills from chills.
 I’m disconnecting from the most vivid reality show I’ve ever been a part of.
 This is too much reality for me and I’m ODing.
-I think I’d rather go live my own mundane, selfish little existence for little while just so I can survive.
+I think I’d rather go live my own mundane, selfish little existence for a little while just so I can survive.
 Enough, already.

 Life has been a nightmare for Mubaikar’s.
 I followed the entire attack on twitter including your tweets.
 Twitter and the blogs have been a great support Indeed.
 My prayers and wishes for a speedy recovery Mumbai.
 Another suggestion abt your blog:-